 “Most of the C’s you think of when you think of sales and marketing are unnecessary - you don’t need cleverness, charm, charisma, clout, creativity, catchiness… none of that.
-It's about learning to think like a customer.
+It's about tapping into what truly motivates someone.
 What do people respond to?
-What motivates them?
 What fuels them toward action?”

 - Stacy Rust

 Stacy Rust is a Minneapolis-based sales and marketing strategist.
 She works with entrepreneurs, executives, and creatives on the details of positioning, selling, and building a strong, long term community of customers.